Vet Tech Schools in Texas

 Strong Job Outlook for Aspiring Vet Techs in Texas

 Further evidence shows that the employment climate for veterinary technologists and technicians in Texas is thriving.
 In fact, common job posting sites are filled with opportunities.
-For example, Indeed (July 2023) posted 911 job opportunities with employers such as Harris County, MD Anderson Cancer Center, Veterinary Emergency Group, and Texas A&M University.
-Monster (July 2023) has postings at Thrive Pet Healthcare, Smith & Shedd Family Pet Hospital, Jobot, and Southeast Animal Hospital.
+For example, Indeed (Nov.
+2024) posted 300+ job opportunities with employers such as Cox Ranch, Woodlands Animal Cancer and Referral Center, Emergency Pet Care of Texas, and Lindner Animal Hospital.
+Monster (Nov.
+2024) has postings at Banfield Pet Hospital, Southeast Animal Hospital, Jobot, and Ethnos Veterinary Health.
 In sum, there are ample opportunities in this field across the state.

 Vet techs in Texas are employed in various working environments, including veterinary clinics, hospitals, laboratories, ranches, farms, amusement parks, zoos, animal shelters, and rescue facilities.
 In addition to the strong employment outlook for vet techs, Texas is also home to many professional associations and networking opportunities.
 A popular agency in Texas for the advancement and education of vet techs, assistants, and veterinary hospital staff is the Veterinary Team Association of Texas (VTAT).